meta-llama/llama-stack/docs/source/distributions/ondevice_distro/android_sdk.md

   ...
 }
 ```

+See other dependencies for the local RAG in Android app [README](https://github.com/meta-llama/llama-stack-client-kotlin/tree/latest-release/examples/android_app#quick-start).

 ## Llama Stack APIs in Your Android App
 Breaking down the demo app, this section will show the core pieces that are used to initialize and run inference with Llama Stack using the Kotlin library.